Model of Inventory Management

 This model can be complicated by the following real-world issues: variable lead times, non-stationary demand, multiple inventory sites, multiple customer classes, and multi-item order fill rate.

-When several components are needed to build a system, each component having the same fill rate, the overall system order fill rate (multi-item fill rate) will be lower than the component fill rate since an order cannot be completed even if only a single component is missing.
+When several components are needed to build a system, each component having the same fill rate, the overall system order fill rate (multi-item fill rate) will be lower than the component fill rate, since an order cannot be completed even if only a single component is missing.
 The multi-item fill rate is the product of the individual item fill rates.
 For n items having the same component fill rate:

 Order fill rate = (component fill rate)n

-When shipping times are long, postponing the last stages of final assembly until the product reaches the distribution center (DC) may become attractive.
-At the DC, the units can be localized and customized according to the demand patterns seen at that time.
-The result is that the total safety stock required at the DC is reduced by a factor of n
+When shipping times are long, delaying the final assembly stages until the product reaches the distribution center (DC) may become attractive.
+At the DC, units can be localized and customized based on the demand patterns observed at that time.
+The result is that the total safety stock required at the DC is reduced by a factor of n^ (1/2), where n is the number of SKUs for which customization is postponed.

 Search within Paperfree.com